zackmdavis/Less_Wrong_Drafts/comment_on_propositions_concerning_digital_minds.md

 In a recent—I don't know if it's a "paper" exactly—in a recent list of bullet points, Nick Bostrom and Carl Shulman present ["Propositions Concerning Digital Minds and Society"](https://www.nickbostrom.com/propositions.pdf), a tenative outline of claims about how advanced AI could be integrated into Society.

 I _want_ to like this list.
 I like the _kind of thing_ this list is trying to do.
-But something about it just feels—_off_.
-Too conservative, too anthropomorphic—like it's trying to adapt the spirit of the [Universal Declaration of Human Rights](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights) to changed circumstances, without noticing that the whole _ontology_ that the Declaration is written in isn't going to survive the intelligence explosion—and _probably_ never really worked as a description of our own world, either.
+But something about some of the points just feels—_off_.
+Too conservative, too anthropomorphic—like the list is trying to adapt the spirit of the [Universal Declaration of Human Rights](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights) to changed circumstances, without noticing that the whole _ontology_ that the Declaration is written in isn't going to survive the intelligence explosion—and _probably_ never really worked as a description of our own world, either.

 This feels like a weird criticism to make of _Nick Bostrom and Carl Shulman_, who surely already know any fact or observation I might include in my commentary.
 (Bostrom _literally_ [wrote the book on superintelligence](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies).)
 "Too anthropomorphic", I claim?
-The list is very explicit about the ways in which AI minds could differ from our own—in overall intelligence, specific capabilities, motivations, substrate, quality and quantity (!) of consciousness, subjective speed ... what more can I expect of our authors?
+The list explicitly names many ways in which AI minds could differ from our own—in overall intelligence, specific capabilities, motivations, substrate, quality and quantity (!) of consciousness, subjective speed ... what more can I expect of our authors?

-It just doesn't seem like the differences have fully propagated into the recommendations?
-It's understandable that our reasoning about the future often ends up [relying on analogies to phenomena we already understand](https://www.lesswrong.com/posts/MzLxPCF2cMJbMizy9/anchor-weights-for-ml), but a lot of our authors' points don't seem to be making full use of the analogies we have available to us, let alone facing up to how some things about the future are going to require new concepts that [won't permit reasoning by analogy](https://www.lesswrong.com/posts/C4EjbrvG3PvZzizZb/failure-by-analogy).
+It just doesn't seem like the implications of the differences have _fully propagated_ into all of the recommendations?—as if an attempt to write in a way that's comprehensible to [Shock Level 1 or 2](http://sl4.org/shocklevels.html) tech executives and policymakers has failed to [elicit all of the latent knowledge](https://www.lesswrong.com/tag/eliciting-latent-knowledge-elk) that Bostrom and Shulman actually possess.
+It's understandable that our reasoning about the future often ends up [relying on analogies to phenomena we already understand](https://www.lesswrong.com/posts/MzLxPCF2cMJbMizy9/anchor-weights-for-ml), but ultimately, making sense of a radically different future is going to require new concepts that [won't permit reasoning by analogy](https://www.lesswrong.com/posts/C4EjbrvG3PvZzizZb/failure-by-analogy).

 After an introductory sub-list of claims about consciousness and the philosophy of mind (just the basics: physicalism; reductionism on personal identity; some non-human animals are probably conscious and AIs could be, too), we get a sub-list about respecting AI interests.
 This is an important topic: if most our civilization's thinking is soon to be done inside of machines, the moral status of that cognition is _really important_: you wouldn't want the future to be powered by the analogue of a factory farm.
 (And if it turned out that economically and socially-significant AIs _aren't_ conscious and don't have moral status, that would be important to know, too.)

 Our authors point out the novel aspects of the situation: that what's good for an AI can be very different from what's good for a human, that designing AIs to have specific motivations is not generally wrong, and that it's possible for AIs to have greater moral patienthood than humans (like the [utility monster](https://en.wikipedia.org/wiki/Utility_monster) of philosophical lore).
-Nevertheless, some of the points in this section seem to mostly think of AIs as like humans, but "bigger" or "smaller"—
+Despite this, some of the points in this section seem to mostly be thinking of AIs as being like humans, but "bigger" or "smaller"—

 > * Rights such as freedom of reproduction, freedom of speech, and freedom of thought require adaptation to the special circumstances of AIs with superhuman capabilities in those areas (analogously, _e.g._, to how campaign finance laws may restrict the freedom of speech of billionaires and corporations).
 > [...]